FAQ

 What happens to the coffin after the Service?

-The coffin remains on the catafalque until all the people have left the chapel.
+For cremation the coffin remains on the catafalque until all the people have left the chapel.
 It is then moved to the cremator and each person is cremated independently.
 The remains are kept separate and identified throughout the process.
+For burial the coffin in lowered into the ground to remain there.

 What can I do with the cremated remains?

-These can be scattered in the crematorium gardens, interred in a plot at a cemetery or churchyard.
-They can also be scattered in a favourite spot.
-See our website for more details.
+These can be scattered in the crematorium gardens, interred in a plot at a cemetery or churchyard or elsewhere, such as a favourite spot – permission may need to be sought.

 Where can I place a memorial?